LuizZak/GPEngine/README.md

 The framework uses traditional Entity-component-system as well as the concept of spaces, which is described [in this article](http://gamedevelopment.tutsplus.com/tutorials/spaces-useful-game-object-containers--gamedev-14091)

-The pod also comes with a subpod `GPEngine/Serialization` which allows serialization of space/subspace/entity/components from and to JSON, using [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) (see [Serialization](#serialization)).
+The pod also comes with a subpod `GPEngine/Serialization` which allows serialization of space/subspace/entity/components from and to JSON (see [Serialization](#serialization)).

 ### Concepts